Medicare, Medicaid, and Related Data Sources

 CMS required states to ensure that their home and community-based care programs were in fact home and community-based care programs and not mini institutions by another name.

-See for a website containing state transition plans
+See for a website containing these state transition plans.

 https://www.medicaid.gov/medicaid/hcbs/transition-plan/index.html